 - Help with starting or selling a business

 Like most financial advisors, wealth managers earn their income by taking a percentage of the assets they manage.
-These fees can vary between firms—and even across different types of accounts within the same firm—but they generally average around 1%.
-However, wealth managers will often charge less for people with higher assets.
+These fees can vary between firms—and even across different types of accounts within the same firm.
+You can expect to see fees start around 1% of assets under management.

 Wealth Manager Qualifications